-JPEG: – This reduces the image size by finding areas that are of similar color.
-Higher compression level ensures that such areas look more aggressively leading to a loss of visual information and the generation of artefacts.
+- JPEG: – This reduces the image size by finding areas that are of similar color.
+Higher compression level ensures that such areas look more aggressively, leading to a loss of visual information and the generation of artifacts.
 This compression is best for photos, drawings, and gradients.
-JPEG doesn’t work very good for screenshots or simple UI elements or flat icons or schematics.
+JPEG doesn’t work very well for screenshots or simple UI elements or flat icons, or schematics.
 It is very bad for text.

 - PNG: – This method of compression works by reducing the colors used.
 This could lead to a slight loss of color shades as well.
 PNG method is especially great for logos and icons and signs and images containing text.
 For simple illustrations or UI elements and screenshots, too, PNG is good.
 PNG files are, most of the time, larger than JPEGs.